Nullptrf/honor-firmware-dumper/README.md

 * All your data, including pictures, will be erased!
 * ⚠️💀 Do not interrupt the process.
 * ⚠️💀 Do not unplug the USB stick during the installation!
 Otherwise, the phone may be permanently damaged.
+* Downgrading to previous version might not be possible.

 ### Installation Steps (Follow Carefully):
 1. Download the firmware for your device from the link provided on the Telegram channel (Telegram: [@honorfirmwares](https://t.me/honorfirmwares)).